data-skywalker1/API-Second-hand-car-Price-Prediction/README.md

-# API for predicting second hand Car price Using Streamlit
+# API for predicting second hand Car price Using Regression Model and Streamlit
 API Using Linear Regression Model and streamlit